dwyl/product-roadmap/README.md

 We forego doing things we _love_, because we _feel_ like there isn't enough time. <br />

-Whatever your mindset regarding time you have available to do everything you want in life, one thing is certain: without a _systematic_ approach
+Whatever your mindset regarding the amount of time you have available to do everything you want in life, one thing is certain: without a _systematic_ approach